angelomilan/ethereum-guides/GPU-cloud_mining.md

 * Then click “Launch Instances”
 * All right, now on “View instances”

 Your instance should be pre-selected.
 Click connect.
-Connecting to your Linux instance on AWS
+Connecting to your Linux instance on AWS.

 ###Step 5 - Connect your machine